umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/Troubleshooting.md

 We recommend aligning the package versions in your _.csproj_ files with the higher version mentioned in the error for that package or a later version.

 If you have orphaned csproj-files you should remove them or rename them.
-Orphaned would be backup csproj files or files not referenced by the any of the main project-files nor referenced in a .sln-file.
+Orphaned would be backup _.csproj_ files or files not referenced by any of the main project files nor referenced in a _.sln_ file.

 ### Could not find '/app/work/repository/Readme.md' to stat: No such file or directory